Tips for Reading to Your Baby

 - Infants usually don’t pay attention for long.
 That’s okay.
-Reading with your baby gives you quiet time to snuggle, smile, and interact.
-Focus on your baby’s interests, and don’t worry about reading the whole book.
-Over time, your baby will develop a longer attention span.
+Reading with your baby gives you time to snuggle, smile, and interact.
+Focus on your baby’s interests—including holding and chewing the book—and don’t worry about reading every page.

 - Sometimes it’s hard to tell how much of a book infants understand, but reading is still important.
-Exposure to the words and pictures is essential for learning.
+Listening to the words and and looking at the pictures is essential for learning.
 Over time, with lots of practice, infants will understand more and more.

-- In addition to reading every day, talking to your baby throughout the day is essential for language development.
+- In addition to reading together every day, talk to your baby throughout the day.
 Whether you’re doing laundry or going for a walk, you can explain what you’re doing, ask and answer questions, count things, and name colors and letters.
 Pay attention to where your baby is looking and pointing so you can name and explain the people, objects, and activities your baby sees.